Luxury Vs. Budget: Types Of Body Wash Compared

 Ingredients Worth Paying For

-Vitamin C: Antioxidant that brightens and evens tone
+Vitamin C: Antioxidant that brightens and evens tone.
+Learn about turmeric benefits and the science behind kojic acid.

 For Dry Skin

-Hyaluronic acid: Holds up to 1000x its weight in water
+Hyaluronic acid: Holds many times its weight in water for deep hydration.

 For Body Acne

-Salicylic acid: Penetrates pores to clear them out
+Salicylic acid: Goes into pores to clear them out.
+Tea tree oil: Natural germ-fighting properties.

 For Sensitive Skin